peacelovecookies/brain_games/README.md

 Easy to play – just enter one of these games in your terminal after installing:

 - `brain-even` – is number even or not?
+– `brain-calc` – are you better than a calculator?